 Ignore all that inter-species posturing above: When kittens bleat like baby goats it’s quite wonderful.

 Also, zoology and biology be damned!
 If you gleefully refer to yourself as your cat’s mom or dad, the next step is teaching your cherubic little one to say your name — just like this “talking” tabby, Peanut.

-Danger!
+This is among the angry cat sounds out there!
 When your cat expels a guttural growl from the deepest depths of her stomach, you know something is seriously amiss with the world around her.
 Usually, that something is either your very presence or something you’ve forgotten to do, like, you know, not having offered up any treats for over two hours now.
 Never take your chances with cat sounds like these.